shohiebsense/MyDevelopingJournal/ReactNativeJournal.md

 14. Restart React-native packager
 > $ npx react-native start

-15. Put height and width when it comes to showing an image, not only a source
+15. Put height and width when it comes to showing an image, not only the source